DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 ### Options
 The following elements are specified for the **Options** field:
 * `Kom` - *1 parameter.* Indicates a comment on the DieFledermauZ archive.
 Same as in DieFledermaus.
+* `Ver` - *2 parameters.* Indicates that the archive is encrypted.
+Same format as in DieFledermaus; must be in plaintext.
-* `AES` - *1 parameter.* Indicates that the file is encrypted using the AES algorithm.
+* `Hash` - *1 parameter.* Indicates the specified hash function for the archive.
+Must not be used unless the archive is encrypted.
 Same parameter format as in DieFledermaus; must be in plaintext.
-See below for further information.
-* `Twofish` - *1 parameter.* Indicates that the file is encrypted using the Twofish algorithm.
-Same parameter format as in DieFledermaus; must be in plaintext.
-* `Twofish` - *1 parameter.* Indicates that the file is encrypted using the Threefish algorithm.
-Same parameter format as in DieFledermaus; must be in plaintext.
+* `RSAsch` - *1 parameter.* Indicates that the archive uses an RSA-encrypted key.
-* `Hash` - *1 parameter.* Indicates the specified hash function for the archive.
 Must not be used unless the archive is encrypted.
 Same parameter format as in DieFledermaus; must be in plaintext.

 Entry List
 ----------